markthiessen/leveled-up/README.md

 How to use?

-There's a current release in the build folder.
+There's a current release in the release section of this repository folder.
+Run the installer.

 Start up LeveledUp.exe